calxus/aws-tech-test/README.md

 ## Proposed Architecture

+The primary goal of the proposed architecture is to provide a solution that is simple and clean, but at the same time secure, reliable and easily maintainable.

 * ALB used to direct traffic and distribute traffic across replicas
 * Web Application Firewall used to block common attacks found in the OWASP Top 10, with ability to add further rules.
 * Private subnets added to avoid exposing application directly to the internet